entelect-incubator/.NET/README.md

 - Create a CRUD System in .Net MVC Project to manage stock and restaurants.
 Allow restaurants to place a request stock from head-office.

 - Expose your Stock Management through an API using .Net Web API that will be used by the front-end application.
-- Allow for customer notifications to be send out.
+- Allow for customer notifications to be sent out.
 - Create a Customer Facing Website in your choice of Front-End Library.
+  - MVC - Coming Soon
-  - AngularJS
+  - AngularJS - Coming Soon
-  - ReactJS
+  - ReactJS - Coming Soon
-  - Blazor
+  - Blazor - Coming Soon

 ![Phase 1 High Level Design](./Assets/phase1-hld.svg)